RedFurryDemon/BlasphemousModdingNotes/README.md

-# BlasphemousModdingNotes
+# Blasphemous Modding Notes

-###Introduction
+### Introduction
 These notes are subjective, they quite possibly *don't* cover all possible tools and options, and I take no responsibility for you accidentally fucking up your install and/or saves.
 I started writing them first and foremost for my own reference, given that the modding documentation for Blasphemous was practically nonexistent.
+Needless to say, they're still extremely incomplete.

 Notably, no prior coding experience is necessary to follow these notes (although it's certainly useful).

-###Folder structure
+### Folder structure
 For the purposes of these notes, I will be using the following folder structure and names:
 ```
 Steam\steamapps\common\Blasphemous (= ROOT folder)